Crocodile Dundee: Television broadcasts

-Crocodile Dundee remains the single most-viewed Christmas Day film or programme in the United Kingdom when it debuted on 25 December 1989 on BBC One, with an audience of 21.8 million.
+Crocodile Dundee remains the single most-viewed Christmas Day film or program in the United Kingdom when it debuted on 25 December 1989 on BBC One, with an audience of 21.8 million.

 The Encore Cut

 In January 2025, a version of the film subtitled The Encore Cut premiered in Sydney, ahead of a wider theatrical release in May.
-Along with a 4K remaster, the film received a number of edits including the inclusion of a text land acknowledgement at the top of the film, extended scenes in Kakadu, and the removal of scenes that could be considered transphobic and homophobic.
+Along with a 4K remaster, the film received a number of edits, including the inclusion of a text land acknowledgement at the top of the film, extended scenes in Kakadu, and the removal of scenes that could be considered transphobic and homophobic.
 Production company Rimfire Films stated that the edits to the film were made at the request of Paramount Pictures.
 The Encore Cut will become the standard version for future releases.

-Hogan defended The Encore Cut, arguing "it wasn't about being woke...it's better without [those scenes]".
+Hogan defended The Encore Cut, arguing, "[I]t wasn't about being woke...it's better without [those scenes]".
 Faiman possessed a mixed response, arguing that while re-edits to films are not unprecedented, "I think that screwing around with history, in the arts particularly, is not a good idea."
 The Encore Cut received criticism from some fans and media outlets, including The Sydney Morning Herald and Seven News.